nickhs/scuttle6/README.md

 When a router receives a packet, it checks what the hop limit is set to on the packet.
-If the hop limit is zero the router returns an [ICMP Time Exceeded](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Time_exceeded) message back, notifying the sender that it is not forwarding the packet onwards.
-If the hop limit is greater than zero, the router subtracts one from the hop limit and forwards it on to where the router believes the packet needs to go.
+If the hop limit is zero the router returns an [ICMP Time Exceeded](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Time_exceeded) message back, notifying the sender that the router is not forwarding the packet onwards.
+If the hop limit is greater than zero, the router subtracts one from the hop limit and forwards the packet to where the router believes the packet needs to go to reach its final destination.
 This mechanism exists to identify loops in router's routing tables.

 Traceroute takes these Time Exceeded messages and then displays the IP address of the router that sent them.
-By starting at a hop limit of one, traceroute can show every server on the way (that sends back a Time Exceeded message).
-It can then do a reverse DNS lookup to display the hostname of the machine sending the Time Exceeded message, rather than just the IP address.
+By starting at a hop limit of one, traceroute can show every router on the way to a packets final destination (some routers may decline to send a Time Exceeded message).
+Traceroute can then do a reverse DNS lookup to display the hostname of the router sending the Time Exceeded message, rather than just the IP address.

 `scuttle6` works by pretending to be a router.
-When `scuttle6` receives an ICMP packet (see Limitations below) it matches the packet's hop limit to an IP that was provided to it.
-It then sends back a Time Exceeded message to `traceroute6` _but_ spoofs the source IP address in the returning packet to the IP address that was provided to it.
+When `scuttle6` receives an ICMP packet (see Limitations below) `scuttle6` matches the packet's hop limit to an IP that was provided to it. `scuttle6` then sends back a Time Exceeded message to `traceroute6` _but_ spoofs the source IP address in the returning Time Exceeded message.

-`traceroute6` will get the spoofed IP and believe the packet flowed through the spoofed IP before getting to its destination.
-It will then perform a reverse DNS lookup for the spoofed IP allowing you to render whatever hostname you would like.
+`traceroute6` will get the Time Exceeded message with the spoofed source IP and believe the packet flowed through the spoofed IP before getting to its final destination.
+`traceroute6` will then perform a reverse DNS lookup for the spoofed IP allowing you to render whatever hostname you would like.

 In short you provide `scuttle6` with a list of IP addresses who's reverse DNS records can match up to whatever arbitrary domain name you would like.
-`scuttle6` returns a different, spoofed, IP address depending on the hop limit it gets from `traceroute`.
+`scuttle6` returns a different, spoofed, IP address depending on the hop limit it gets from `traceroute6`. `traceroute6` resolves those IP addresses to arbitrary DNS records you control.

 ## Setup your own server